spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `git clone https://github.com/spacetelescope/jupyterhub-deploy.git`

+#### Environment setup

+Copy *setup-env.template* in the root directory to *setup-env*.
+Edit the file and update the environment variables.

 ## Configure, build, and push a Docker image to ECR

-This section discusses building and pushing a notebook environment to ECR in two
-forms:  the *scripted deployment* relies on an environment setup file and uses bash scripts to abstract away required commands.
-The *manual deployment* discusses the commands which the scripts are based on.

-### Scripted Deployment

 #### Configure Docker image

 First, identify an existing deployment in the *deployments* directory that most closely matches your desired configuration, and do a recursive copy using `cp -r <existing-dir> <new-dir>` (the destination directory name should be the new deployment name).
 Modifications to the Docker image and cluster configuration will need to be made.
 Follow these instructions:

 - Go through the *image* directory, change file names and edit files that contain deployment-specific references.
 Also make any changes to the Docker image files as needed (for instance, required software).
 - A file named *common.yaml* file needs to be created in the *config* directory.
 An example can be found [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/example-common.yaml).
+Edit the contents as appropriate.
-Place a copy of this example file in *config*, and edit the contents as appropriate.
+- A file named *$ENVIRONMENT.yaml* also needs to be crated in the *config* directory.
+An example can be found [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/example-env.yaml).
+Edit the contents as appropriate.
 - Git add, commit, and push all changes.

 **NOTE:** This document covers configuring JupyterHub and deploying a fully specified image.
 A secondary document describes the strategy/process used to define, update, and test a deployment's Docker image: [FRAMEWORK.md](https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/FRAMEWORK.md).

-#### Environment setup

-Copy *setup-env.template* in the root directory to *setup-env*.
-Edit the file and update the environment variables.

 #### Image management scripts